Xiao Mian

-Xiao Mian (蕭俛; died March 16, 842), courtesy name Siqian (思謙), formally the Duke of Xu (徐公), was a Chinese politician during the Tang dynasty, serving as a chancellor during the reign of Emperor Muzong.
+Xiao Mian (蕭俛; died March 16, 842), courtesy name Siqian (思謙), noble title Duke of Xu (徐公), was a Chinese politician of the Tang dynasty, serving as a chancellor during the reign of Emperor Muzong.
 In traditional histories, he was praised for his integrity but blamed for faulty decisions that led to the imperial government's loss of control over the circuits north of the Yellow River.

 Background

 It is not known when Xiao Mian was born.
 His family was prominent, having been descended from the imperial house of Liang dynasty, and his grandfather Xiao Hua, great-grandfather Xiao Song, and Xiao Song's great-granduncle Xiao Yu had all served as chancellors during Tang dynasty.
 Xiao Mian's father Xiao Heng (蕭恆) served as an imperial censor.
 Xiao Mian passed the imperial examinations in 791, during the reign of Emperor Dezong.
 (Also passing the imperial examinations that year were Huangfu Bo and Linghu Chu, and the three developed a deep friendship.)